twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-by-overcoming-doubt%zh.rst

 Here are only four conditions.
 For example; the eye sensitivity (cakkhu-pasāda) arises by kamma.
 Therefore, if the eye damaged, we cannot restore its vision.
 But without of kamma and can be restored the vision with the artificial eye, then we have to reconsider for other conditions.
 Then it will be not by kamma only.
 Matters which can perform this kind of ability are made by kamma (from the eye to other physical sensitivities).

 The mind phenomenon is very strange, indeed.
-The mind can arise Even sound, e.g. the voice comes out by sadness and the voice comes out by joy are not the same.
+Sound can be arisen by mind.
+For example, the voice comes out by sadness and the voice comes out by joy are not the same.
 The mind produces these voices and led by the mind.
 The natural sounds from external such as thunder and windy sounds arise by temperature (utu).
 Sound can be arisen by the mind or temperature (the main factors).

 The sounds of animals are mind made.
 What are the causes of the snoring sound during a sleep?
 With nutrients or vitamins, the eyes become healthy.
 All are collectively supporting together for matters.
 It is similar for a tree to grow there are many conditions.
 Contemplation and reflection can be taken as meditation.

 It will increase knowledge by doing.
 It is not just only closing the eyes and sitting.
 Thinking and reflecting on the world is meditation.
 Teaching and listening Dhamma talks are also meditation (see Khemaka Sutta of Saṁyutta-Nikāya).
 When coming out from the mother’s womb, a child was very small.
 With foods or nutrients, the body grows up.
 Eating a lot and it becomes fat.
 The Buddha had said in a sutta that with the causes of mind and temperature (citta and utu), foods lacked nutriments,  human beings had short life span and diseases.

 After the contemplation on the matter, the yogi continues for the mind.
 How and why mind arises?
-For example, seeing consciousness; with the contact of eye and physical object, seeing consciousness arises.
+For example, eye seeing consciousness; with the contact of eye and physical object, eye seeing consciousness arises.
 The other sense bases also have to be understood in this way.
 Even we do not know many causes, at least have to know that much.

 In the suttas, the Buddha also mentioned in this way.
 The mind dependents on causes to arise.
 From where it comes out or does it exist before?
 None of them are true, and it does not hide anywhere.
 Because of conditions and the effect or result comes to be.